antmd/EasyDocsets/README.md

 The doxygen output draws nice inheritance and collaboration diagrams.

-Running doxygen usually takes a log longer than AppleDoc, but it draws some useful relationship / inheritance pictures.
+Running doxygen usually takes a lot longer than AppleDoc, but it draws some useful relationship / inheritance pictures.

 Output will be installed as a DocSet